14 Top-Rated Things to Do in Prince Edward County, ON

 Ameliasburgh Heritage Village makes for a fun excursion for those traveling with kids.
 Established in 1968, this popular interactive living history museum consists of a variety of historic preserved structures from across Prince Edward County.
 The most notable of these, the Wesleyan Methodist Church, dates from 1868.

 Other buildings to explore include a number of barns and a dairy, a log home, a general store, and functioning blacksmith's and carpenter's shops.
-Also worth seeing is a 1910 Goldie Corliss steam engine, complete with an 18 foot in diameter flywheel.
+Also worth seeing is a 1910 Goldie Corliss steam engine, complete with an 18-foot-diameter flywheel.

 If you're feeling peckish and can spare the time, book one of the village's traditional afternoon teas.
-Tours are available.
+Guided tours are available.

 Address: 517 County Road 19, Ameliasburgh, Ontario

 A visit to the town of Belleville, located just outside Prince Edward County and set overlooking the Bay of Quinte, is time well spent when exploring this area of eastern Ontario.
 A good place to start is in the city's attractive downtown core.

 Chock-full of great restaurants offering casual and fine-dining food experiences, along with numerous places to shop including art galleries and clothing shops, downtown Belleville stretches along the lakeshore from Keegan Parkway and up Front Street.
 It's an especially pleasant treat during the festive light displays leading up to Christmas.